Better Bus Network

 Network Benefits

-Some of the benefits riders will see include:
+Some of the benefits riders are seeing include:

-- The number of frequent routes on the network will increase from five to nineteen, forming a network of frequent lines covering most of the county
+- The number of frequent routes on the network increased from five to nineteen, forming a network of frequent lines covering most of the county.

-- Weekend service will increase to near the same levels as weekdays, for most local routes
+- Weekend service increased to near the same levels as weekdays, for most local routes.

-- The new network will bring frequent service near almost 60% of households without cars; that’s 20,000 additional households without cars near more frequent service
+- The new network brought frequent service near almost 60 percent of households without cars; that’s 20,000 additional households without cars near more frequent service.

 FAQs